nazariikolesnikov/nazariikolesnikov/README.md

 Description:

-Startup Project: Mugunghwa Blooms & Roots is your trusted guide to the world of beauty and wellness from South Korea.
+Mugunghwa Blooms & Roots is your trusted guide to the world of beauty and wellness from South Korea.
 Our online store offers a carefully curated selection of authentic Korean cosmetics, high-quality medical products, and unique items for daily care.
 Discover the secrets of Eastern harmony, combining centuries-old traditions with modern innovations for your perfect well-being.

 Role: Founder, Junior Fullstack Developer